 Trello is a simple tool to get started with and provides a user-friendly interface that’s based on simple drag-and-drop Kanban boards.
 It offers a free plan, although this may not be suitable for more demanding projects.

 Nobody wants their design process to look and feel anything like this.

-And we know that using the design tools in this post, you’ll be far from it! ?
+And we know that by using the design tools in this post, you’ll be far from it! ?

 Now, before you go, it’s important to mention that there are alternative tools that carry out the same functions as the tools included in this post.

-We chose and recommend the ones in this post because those are the ones that we have personal experience with and believe are better than the available alternatives (based on our evaluation).
+We chose and recommended the ones in this post because those are the ones that we have personal experience with, and believe are better than the available alternatives (based on our evaluation).